clelandlab/quick/docs/API References/mercator.md

 I, Q = m.acquire(soc, progress=False)
 ```

 Acquire data.
-Data in each acquisition window are averaged into one data point.
+Data in each readout acquisition window are averaged into one data point.

 **Parameters**: